maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Switch to Wi-Fi when available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check to give priority to Wi-Fi over mobile data, when a saved WiFi connection is available.
+Check to give priority to :term:`Wi-Fi` over mobile data, when a saved :term:`Wi-Fi` connection is available.

 Especially useful when connecting to :ref:`chapters/settings:Any connection` is active.

 Connections
 ^^^^^^^^^^^

-Here you can see the list of saved WiFi networks, and the available mobile network:
+Here you can see the list of saved :term:`Wi-Fi` networks, and the available mobile network:

     |internet-connections-list|

 And you have the following options:

-#. :ref:`chapters/settings:New (WiFi connection)`
+#. :ref:`chapters/settings:New (Wi-Fi connection)`
-#. :ref:`chapters/settings:Edit (WiFi connection)`
+#. :ref:`chapters/settings:Edit (Wi-Fi connection)`
 #. :ref:`chapters/settings:Edit (Mobile connection)`
 #. :ref:`chapters/settings:Delete (Connections)`
 #. :ref:`chapters/settings:Done (Connections)`

-New (WiFi connection)
+New (Wi-Fi connection)
-"""""""""""""""""""""
+""""""""""""""""""""""

 You will be carried through a multi-page configuration wizard.